-Swollen Lymph Nodes in Armpit: 10 Causes (& What to Do)
+Swollen Lymph Nodes in Armpit: 10 Causes (& How to Treat)

 Swollen lymph nodes in the armpit can be caused by local inflammation or infections, like folliculitis, boils or lymphadenitis.
 Lymph node swelling is usually caused by an immune system response, which is stimulated to fight a possible viral, fungal or bacterial infection.
 However, it can also occur due to an autoimmune disease, a vaccine reaction or even cancer.